Island Gardens DLR station

 Island Gardens is a Docklands Light Railway (DLR) station next to Island Gardens on the Isle of Dogs, East London.
 It is just north of the River Thames and is close to the southern tip of the Isle of Dogs and the River Thames.

 Island Gardens is a public park with a notable view across the river to the classical buildings of the former Greenwich Hospital and the National Maritime Museum, with Greenwich Park forming a backdrop.
 The northern entrance of the Greenwich foot tunnel is within the park.

-Development
+History

 The original Island Gardens DLR station was opened on 31 August 1987 as the southern terminus of the initial system.
-It was built adjacent to the site of the old North Greenwich railway station, which had been the southern terminus of the former Millwall Extension Railway.
-It was elevated with two platforms, each capable of accommodating a single car train.
+It was built adjacent to the site of the old North Greenwich railway station, which had been the southern terminus of the former Millwall Extension Railway, which had closed to passengers in 1926.
+The new station was elevated with two platforms, each capable of accommodating a single-car train.
+The design incorporated false arches to match the existing single-track viaduct.
 The station required significant rebuilding to allow the platforms to take two-car trains.

-The extension to Lewisham passes under the River Thames in a deep tube tunnel.
-This required a new station to be built slightly further away from the river, north of Manchester Road, and underground.
-The original station and the southern end of the connecting viaduct have since been demolished.